JohnnyHuang101/workspace/README.md

 * ![\Omega(\theta)](https://latex.codecogs.com/svg.image?\Omega(\theta)) is a regularizer,
 * ![\lambda](https://latex.codecogs.com/svg.image?\lambda) controls complexity.

-This single template unifies linear models, logistic regression, neural networks, transformers, many probabilistic models, and even parts of reinforcement learning through surrogate objectives.
+Linear models, logistic regression, neural networks, transformers, numerous probabilistic models, and even portions of reinforcement learning through surrogate objectives are all combined into one template.

-The conceptual lesson is that machine learning is not just "fitting data."
-It is **optimizing a tradeoff** between fitting the observed data and controlling model complexity.
+The idea is that machine learning is more than just "fitting data."
+It involves **optimizing a tradeoff** between managing model complexity and fitting the observed data.

 ---